top of page

 • When you submit your appeal online, you’ll receive a confirmation message and a reference number to track your appeal.

-• Use the postal form SA370 for appealing against other late filing or late payment penalties.
+• Use the postal form SA370 to appeal against other late filing or late payment penalties.

-• Complete the form with necessary details and post it to HMRC.
+• Complete the form with the necessary details and post it to HMRC.

 Reasonable Excuse